fabSchneider/dc.instrumentations/README.md

 ### Hardware
 1. fix motor 1 to the left and motor 2 to the right
-2. connect motors to fabscan shield sockets 1 and 2
+2. connect motors to fabscan shield sockets (left motor to 2 and and right motor to 1)
 3. measure 'MOTOR_DIST': horizontal distance between motors
 4. hang cables
 5. add weights to pen and both ends